sid-5/ROS_with_Arduino/README.md

 * Run command   roslauch myrobot_description gazebo.launch   to run the robot model
 * Run command   rosrun rosserial_python serial_node.py _port:=/dev/ttyACM0 _baud:=57600   to start communication between ROS and Arduino(change the port number according your port)
 * Use to mobile app to control the bot in gazebo

+### Controlling Turtlesim
+* This can be easily done by uploading the Arduino sketch and running the turtlesiim node